cskemp/parity/README.md

-## Symmetry and categorization across languages
+## Symmetry in category systems across languages

-This repository contains code and data for Kemp, Category systems across languages reflect a preference for symmetry
+This repository contains code and data for Kemp, Symmetry in category systems across languages

 ## Folder structure